carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 ~~~
 {: .output}

-In this step, we have all the families that contain one gene from the biggest genome.
-The following step is repeat this for the second biggest genome but before we need to remove from the `genes` list the genes that appears in the families that we obtained.
+Here, we have all the families that contain one gene from the biggest genome.
+The following step is to repeat
+this for the second-biggest genome.
+To do this, we need to remove from the list `genes` the genes that are already
+placed in the current families.

 ~~~
 lista=[]